anhaidgroup/deepmatcher/README.rst

 Support
 **********

-This package is under active development.
-If you run into any issues or have questions, please `file GitHub issues`_.
+Take a look at `the FAQ <FAQ.md>`___ for common issues.
+If you run into any issues or have questions not answered in the FAQ, please `file GitHub issues`_ and we will address them asap.

 The Team
 **********